 You’ll also need to consider what mailing address and “residence” to use while you’re gone.
 No matter how untethered you are, you’ll still need a fixed address back home, or somewhere in the world, so you can get a driver’s license, pay taxes, and vote.
 It was pretty easy for me to set up residence where my parents live, but there are a lot of things to consider if you don’t have a place that’s an obvious choice.
 This post from Technomadia outlines how Americans can establish a “domicile state” and more.

 There are a lot of things you can do remotely, online or via Skype, but there are bound to be things that need to be handled locally.
 Before you go, find a trusted person who will be available to handle any administrative stuff that you can’t handle yourself (ideally at, or near, your place of residence back home).
 Luckily, my parents are willing to fill that role for me.
 It is a HUGE help to be able to have checks sent to their house and have them deposit them for me, and to have them take care of other random things that come up.
 If you want, you can give this person power of attorney, so they can sign things for you as needed.
 (Be sure to be nice to this person—he or she is truly enabling your lifestyle!)

-If you don’t have anyone you trust to take on this responsibility for you, check out a service like Earth Class Mail (I don’t have any personal experience with them).
+If you don’t have anyone you trust to take on this responsibility for you, check out a service like Earth Class Mail or Traveling Mailbox (I don’t have any personal experience with either of them, but they come recommended by other nomads and expats!).
 There are also other services tied to specific locations, which you could choose based on your domicile state (see the Technomadia link above).